JwBZx/CheatSheet/2. Meteor/Meteor Definitions.md

 PlayersList.insert({ name: "Bob", score: 0 });
 (To see the definition of (a) "Document", see below/#28.)

+<b>#27: JSON Format:</b>
-<b>#27: JSON Format: The data we pass through to a collection needs to be in the JSON format, and if you’re not familiar with the JSON format, this is what it looks like:
+The data we pass through to a collection needs to be in the JSON format, and if you’re not familiar with the JSON format, this is what it looks like:
 {
 name: "David",
 score: 0 }